Quantum state heralding using photonic integrated circuits with free electrons: QED details

-Note that $\hat a_\omega$ contains contributions from all the spatial modes at $\omega$, and is not defined for a specific spatial mode $\hat a_{\omega,m}$ which is frequently used in cavity QED systems.
-It is in this way advantageous to use this formalism to account for the infinite number of spatial modes the electron couples to.
-If the transverse spread is significant, the EELS probability is shown \cite{Ritchie1988} to be an average over the transverse electron wavefunction
+which is a mode specifically defined for this interaction.
+This mode construction corresponds to a linear transformation of the original structure-supported optical spatial modes, such that only this specific optical mode is involved in the interaction, while all the other transformed modes are dark and invisible to the electron.
+It is in this way advantageous to use this formalism to account for the infinite number of spatial modes of the optical structure that the electron couples to.
+In the limit of unity coupling ideality, this mode function converges to the one of the waveguide modes.
+If the electron transverse spread is significant, the EELS probability is shown \cite{Ritchie1988} to be an average over the transverse electron wavefunction

+However, this type of averaging is not quantum coherent.
+At different transverse positions, the coupling coefficients are different.
+Therefore, we have to modify the scattering matrix to

+If the part of the longitudinal optical field that overlaps with the electron transverse wavefunction has considerably inhomogeneity, then the different transverse position components of the electron will be entangled with different longitudinal electron-photon pair states, characterized by their different coupling strengths.
+Therefore, information loss occurs when tracing out the transverse degrees of freedom of the electron, leading to state purity degradation.
+Since \SI{}{nm}-scale electron beam focuses are routinely used in electron microscopes, this is not a significant limitation for near-field coupling to optical waveguides which have a typical decay length of $\sim$\SI{100}{nm}.